 FTP Details – Here you can enter FTP details to connect your Curve account with a 3rd party delivery platform.
 We accept catalogue metadata from various suppliers, so it may be an option to automatically populate your ongoing releases as part of your supply chain.
 Contact your Curve account manager to explore this option.

 CWR Setup – Publishers have the option to set up their CWR configurations here.
 Your Sending Party ID & Sending IPI No are necessary for CWR deliveries.
+These are provided to you by your society.

 CC Communications – The email address entered here will be cc’d on every outgoing invite or statement email.